Jay-41/Trustworthy-AgentOps/README.md

 | Oct 20 | Declarative policy engine + violation explainability |
 | Oct 27 | HITL state machine + rollback semantics (T5's deep-review Tuesday) |
 | Nov 17 | One-command startup, 1,000-event search/filter perf |

-## Ground Rules

-- Private repo only — Prof. Seker added as collaborator, README + .gitignore in place before first commit
-- Synthetic or public data only — never production/personal data
-- No secrets, keys, or credentials in source control (including deleted branches)
-- Dependency licenses checked and recorded
-- AI tool use permitted with disclosure — see AI_DISCLOSURE_LOG.md

-## Communication

-- Email subject lines: CS4485-T5 — topic
-- Technical questions go in the weekly report (Question 7), not email
-- Weekly report due Friday 11:59 PM
-- Friday team meeting time is flexible — meet whenever works for the team, as long as the report is submitted before Friday midnight
-- POC rotates weekly by default, but the team can vote to keep the same POC all semester if everyone agrees

 ## Status